-It is important that parents/guardians maintain accurate attendance records.
-Attendance should be reviewed on a weekly basis and any corrections should be made within five school days.
+It is important that parents/guardians work with the school to maintain accurate attendance records.
+Absences and lates are entered as unexcused unless we receive communication directly from a parent/guardian.
+Attendance should be reviewed on a weekly basis using parent portal and any corrections must be made within five school days.